frankwxu/digital-forensics-lab/README.md

 ./tool-install-zsh.sh
 ```

-The list of [tools installed](#Tools).
+- Installed [tools](#Tools).
 Note that most of the commands for tools can executed globally.
+Now you can skip most of tool installtion steps in PPTs.

 ---